 Pureology ambassador.
 Face of a haircare brand that is vegan, sustainable and cares about the planet.

 Good magazine.
 Wellness columnist and healthy recipes creator.
 Rachel inspires Kiwis on how to be fitter, healthier and happier.
 She interviews experts globally.
 Read one of Rachel’s columns HERE.See her beetroot juice published in Good magazine here.
 See a published Chocolate Smoothie recipe bowl HERE.

 Run For Your Life magazine (published in NZ & Australia).
-Rachel writes the wellness pages every issue.
+Penning the Wellness pages.

 Wellbeing expert/speaker – Rachel has appeared numerous times on The Long Lunch.
 Here’s a link to hear an interview.
 Click HERE.
 She has also appeared regularly on The Mix and Saturday Fresh radio shows.
 Listen to a radio interview with Carly Flynn where Rachel talks about goal-setting Here.

 Qualified yoga teacher – Rachel is a qualified yoga teacher who teaches corporates science-backed de-stress strategies like mindfulness.

 Fitbit – Key note speaker at a big Fitbit launch/social media influencer/helping lead stretches along with The Batchelor Art Green at the 12km Traverse at the Auckland Marathon, inspiring 3500 people before the run challenge.